Do you have health insurance for Canada?

 Because of these gaps, private health insurance is one of the smartest moves you can make as a newcomer.
 During your first months in Ontario, you may not yet have OHIP — and even once you do, services like prescriptions, dental, vision, mental health support, and therapies remain uncovered.
 One emergency can cost thousands of dollars.

-Cigna offers private international health insurance designed for newcomers and international residents staying 4 months or longer — covering exactly the gaps OHIP leaves behind.
+Cigna Healthcare offers private international health insurance designed for newcomers and international residents staying 4 months or longer — covering exactly the gaps OHIP leaves behind.

-Once newcomers have coverage, here are somecommon entry points to access services:
+Once newcomers have coverage, here are some common entry points to access services:

 Call 911 if there is: